iCliniq Logo

 • Visual acuity ranges from normal to light perception.

-• Defect in the visual field, mostly localized defects associated with visual field constrictions, is more common in nasal or inferior areas.
+• Defects in the visual field, mostly localized defects associated with visual field constrictions, are more common in nasal or inferior areas.

-• This condition can be present unilaterally or bilaterally and can be either symmetric or asymmetric.
+• This condition can be present unilaterally or bilaterally and symmetric or asymmetric.

 • Unilateral and asymmetric bilateral ONH has pupillary defects.

-• Bilateral ONH presents with congenital sensory nystagmus at one to three months of age, followed by strabismus at one year old.
+• Bilateral ONH presents with congenital sensory nystagmus (involuntary rapid eye movements) at one to three months of age, followed by strabismus (crossed eyes) at one year old.

 • Strabismus often occurs in asymmetric or unilateral cases.